-With a little twist on a classic Italian dish, this bucatini cacio e pepe recipe uses just 4 ingredients and can be prepared in under 20 minutes.
+With a twist on a classic Italian dish, this bucatini cacio e pepe recipe uses a key ingredient, cornstarch, to create a rich and silky sauce.

-I love quick and easy pasta dishes - from garlic butter pasta to easy fettuccine alfredo to a weeknight bolognese to penne al baffo to rigatoni arrabbiata.
+I love quick and easy pasta dishes - from garlic butter pasta to easy fettuccine alfredo to a weeknight bolognese to penne al baffo.

 But the king of simple Italian pasta dishes is cacio e pepe.
 It literally means cheese and pepper.
 It typically is made with thick spaghetti and the sauce comes from combing Pecorino Romano, black pepper and pasta water.

 If you really think about it, this is the original mac and cheese.
-But it realizes on the pasta water instead of milk or cream to mix with the cheese to make smooth, cheesy sauce.
+But it relies on the pasta water with cornstarch instead of milk or cream to mix with the cheese to make smooth, cheesy sauce.

 Jump to: